 Schools should maintain a school culture that supports all children.
 (82, 02, 06, 13)

 Discipline is a shared responsibility of students, parents/guardians, educators, and the community.
-Schools should teach self-discipline and increase efforts to strengthen existing programs that teach conflict resolution, teamwork, and respect for others' rights, property, and well-being.
+Schools should teach self-discipline and work to strengthen existing programs that teach conflict resolution, teamwork, bully prevention, empathy for others and respect for the rights, property, and well-being of others.
 School principals should advocate for local school board discipline policies that follow due process and are educationally sound.
-(91, 93, 94, 01, 02, 13)
+(91, 93, 94, 01, 02, 13, 18)

 All schools should implement anti-bullying procedures supported by research that include on-going training for stakeholders to ensure all students are protected from harassment and/or bullying.
 (11, 13, 15)